-- → At least 150 minutes a week of moderate-intensity, 75 minutes a week of vigorous-intensity aerobic physical activity, or an equivalent combination of moderate- and vigorous-intensity aerobic activity - → Muscle-strengthening activities two or more days a week - Activities to improve balance such as dancing, single-leg stance exercises, and backward walking
+- → At least 150 minutes a week of moderate-intensity, 75 minutes a week of vigorous-intensity aerobic physical activity, or an equivalent combination of moderate- and vigorous-intensity aerobic activity - → Muscle-strengthening activities two or more days a week - → Activities to improve balance such as dancing, single-leg stance exercises, and backward walking

-The fitness professional and wellness coach should consider using integrated exercise programming with clients who need such a training approach.
-Using the NASM Optimum Performance Training® (OPTTM) model is a useful strategy for these individuals.
-However, it's important to keep RE as the main focus with integrated exercise because it is the first-line intervention for sarcopenia (Kumar et al., 2022).
+The fitness professional and wellness coach should consider using integrated exercise programming with clients needing such training.
+Using the NASM Optimum Performance Training® (OPT[TM]) model is a great strategy for these individuals.
+However, it's important to keep RE as the focus of integrated exercise because it is the first-line intervention for sarcopenia (Kumar et al., 2022).